hrushikesh-shelar/Cricket-Highlight-Generation-Using-Computer-Vision/README.md

        Classifying the start-of ball frame for video segmentation into short clips.
 2. OCR for reading scoreboard:
         Used OCR for reading scoreboard to determine occurence of the event.
 This will help us chose the events for highlights.

-### Recent Update:

-Research paper has been submitted in 6th CVIP conference.
-Awaiting acceptance.